fiveisprime/vscode-docs/tutorials/nodejs-deployment-vscode/getting-started.md

 configured.

-In VS Code, you should see your Azure email address in the Status Bar and your subscription in the App Service explorer viewlet.
+In VS Code, you should see your Azure email address in the Status Bar and your subscription in the App Service extension explorer.

 ----